zinebnadak/grit-lab/README.md

 # grit-lab

-Daily coding from grit:lab.
-Some of the exercises, challenges, and small builds on the way to specializing in AI/RAG.
+Daily coding practice and exercises from grit:lab (Åland Islands, 2-year project-based program, no teachers, no classes).
+This is the unpolished training log.
+My main portfolio work lives in separate pinned repos.